Mask requirement in Trumbull County sparks differing opinions

-NILES, Ohio (WKBN) – The mask mandate in Trumbull County has gotten a lot of people talking.
+NILES, Ohio (WYTV) – The mask mandate in Trumbull County has gotten a lot of people talking.

 Shortly after Gov. Mike DeWine’s mask mandate went into effect at 6 p.m.
 Wednesday, we went to the Eastwood Mall in Niles to see how people were handling it.